miriukaLab/ampseq_analysis/README.md

 Provide full path to output: /home/user/results
 ```

 > **Note 2:** if input directory does not exist, the program will return an error and exit.
 You must run again with correct path.
-Also, fastq or fastq.gz extension is checked...other extensions will produce error.
+Also, fastq or fastq.gz extensions are checked...other extensions will produce error.

 > **Note 3:** if output directory does not exist, the program will create it...so, you just need to provide a path when running the pipeline.